cloudmesh/classes/docs/source/hw5.rst

      LTS by adding a MongoDB repository from:
        - ``deb http://repo.mongodb.org/apt/ubuntu trusty/mongodb-org/3.2 multiverse``

-* Define those as Ansible variables in *defaults* directory, at least the three variable names below should be used:
+* Define those as Ansible variables in *defaults* directory, at least the four variable names below should be used:

    - mongodb_keyserver (to store hkp://...)
    - mongodb_gpgkey_id (to store EA312...)
    - mongodb_repository_list (to store deb http://...)
+   - monogodb_package_name (use 'mongodb')
    - (more vars can be defined)

 * Two handlers